tflander/FirstEspIdf/README.md

 down and worked out what the simplest thing would be.
 May the sweat of my brow save the sweat of yours.
 And also possibly your bacon.

+## Prerequisite

+* You need the [esp-idf](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/) sdk, which contains everything to build and deploy your application.
+* An [esp32](https://amzn.to/38qDA3k) microcontroller.
+They can be acquired cheaply from Amazon, as well as other sources.

 ## Use The Repository

 1. Download the project (unless you have serious git skills, this will be easier than cloning it).